 - Teaching Transferable Skills.
 If your child cannot take the skills they’ve learned in the program back home, what use are they?
 A residential treatment center should strive to help your child build life-long coping skills that will continue to help them when they exit the program.
 Quality residential treatment centers for teens provide varied opportunities, such as adventure therapy, to learn and shift perspectives.
 When these experiences are integrated with individual therapy, your teen develops positive qualities like self-confidence, emotional resilience, and effective communication skills.

 - Continuing Academic Progress.
 Many parents fear that their daughter’s education will be put on hold if they decide to enroll their in a treatment program.
 Teachers at Solstice work closely with the entire treatment team (parents, educational consultants, therapists, future school) in order to complete an individualized academic plan that will make certain a transition plan to the next school or post-secondary institution.
 With an accredited year-round academic program, girls and assigned female at birth are able to earn, catch up on, or get ahead of high school credits.
-Core classes offered are aligned with the state curriculum.
+The core classes offered are aligned with the state curriculum.

 Solstice RTC Can Help

-Solstice West is a residential treatment center for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
-This comprehensive program provides three types of therapy: individual, group, and family therapy to allow girls and assigned female at birth to explore themselves in a variety of ways.
+Solstice West is a residential treatment center for young girls and assigned females at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+This comprehensive program provides three types of therapy: individual, group, and family therapy to allow girls and assigned females at birth to explore themselves in a variety of ways.
 Solstice is dedicated to teaching teens how to incorporate healthy habits into their lives.

-For more information about how your child might benefit from a residential treatment center, call 866-278-3345.
+For more information about how your child might benefit from residential treatment center, call 866-278-3345.
 We can help your family today!